 It is important that the CBK should review its approach towards cryptocurrency.
 In addition, since the CBK does not have whatsoever criminal sanctions on owning cryptocurrency but only not recognising it, will it be safe to assert that Kenya can be a tax haven, thus, if one is gaining profits or salary through cryptocurrency.
 Irrespective of the Government in general lagging behind on new technology, hence, acquisition of below par equipment, it is prudent for CBK to welcome the use of cryptocurrency as intangible property like the US, ‘private money’ as the United Kingdom (the ‘UK’) or the RSCoin also under the UK (yet to be launched and controlled by Bank of England).

-The use of cryptocurrency is taking various shapes as some online sellers are already accepting cryptocurrency as a form of payment of goods or services.
+The use of cryptocurrency is taking various shapes, as some online sellers are already accepting cryptocurrency as a form of payment for goods or services.
 Therefore, it will be prudent for the CBK to liaise with other key stakeholders such Kenya Revenue Authority, the Bankers Association of Kenya, the Capital Markets Authority, Consumer Protection Agencies, Cyberspace Monitoring Agencies, etc.

 Ibid n1